Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

 - Family mediators provide impartial guidance in helping you both agree on a fair and practical solution.

-- You may seek advice from your own independent solicitor at any stage on what is right for you.
+- You may seek advice from your own independent solicitor at any stage on what is right for you (see below for news about mediation meetings taking place with your own solicitor present).

 - When you have both reached an agreement you are content with, your own solicitor will help you complete the legal formalities.